MehdiDinari/Easy-Python-project/README.md

 # Easy-Python-project
-as i as in my profile this is a another github only for python so i will reposting my old python project here
+"As mentioned in my profile, this GitHub repository is exclusively for Python projects.
+I will be migrating and reposting my previous Python projects here for better organization and easier access.
+My goal is to enhance and refine these projects, incorporating new features and improvements where necessary.
+I welcome any feedback or suggestions you may have to make these projects even better.
+Stay tuned for updates and feel free to explore the code!"